 All participants are eligible to earn a paid stipend.

 Applications for the 2020 – 2021 school year are closed

 Looking for a summer job that will be challenging, fun, and eye-opening?
-The Adler’s Teen Internship program places current high school students in professional museum roles, from facilitating fun science experiences for visitors to developing instruments to fly on a high altitude balloon!
+The Adler’s Teen Internship Program places current high school students in professional museum roles.
+Review the 2021 Summer Intern Resource Packet for full details, but here are the basics:

 At this design-engineering competition, middle and high school teams will compete with each other to design and build the best possible remotely-controlled airship with peers, adult volunteers, and Adler Planetarium staff.

 Due to COVID-19, Operation Airlift is canceled for the 2020-2021 school year.